Brazilian position on Regional Groups: Brics and Latin America

 The deceleration of Latin American Real GDP in the last couple of years has a more cyclical nature than structural.
 Nevertheless, it was also affected by the recent slowdown in emerging countries.
 Notwithstanding, the region is resilient to

 In Brazil inflation has slowed and is moving towards values within the goal established by the government.
-Brazil is Latin America’s main market, representing almost 50% of the territory and 37% of the economy.
-According to The Economist, the country's participation in the regional economy is expected to maintain its pace, or to reduce its share by 1-2%, mainly due to the Mexican and Colombian rise in the period, making Brazil fall from the previous 37%, standing in 35% in 2015, but the results presented in 2016 made its participation increase to 39,9%.
+Brazil is Latin America’s main market, representing almost 50% of the territory and 35,2% of the economy.
+According to The Economist, the country's participation in the regional economy was expected to maintain its pace, or to reduce its share by 1-2%, mainly due to the Mexican and Colombian rise in the period, making Brazil fall from the previous 37%, standing in 35% in 2015, but the results presented in 2016 made its participation increase to 39,9%.